IFE Board of Trustees

-Kathy Kemper - known as “Coach” to many, she is founder and CEO of the Institute for Education, a non-profit foundation that recognizes and promotes leadership and civility locally, nationally, and in the world community.
-IFE also educates youth for global citizenship in an increasingly connected world.
+Known as “Coach” to many, she is Founder and CEO of the Institute for Education, a non-profit foundation that recognizes and promotes leadership, civility, and finding common ground, locally, nationally, and in the world community.
+IFE also educates youth for global citizenship with programs that foster intercultural appreciation.

 A former professional tennis player, Kemper served as head Women’s Tennis Coach at Georgetown University from 1978 to 1990.
 She coached Georgetown’s No. 1 player to a four-year undefeated match play streak and to the Big East and NCAA National Woman’s Division II title in 1983.

 Kemper is a sought-after speaker on issues from Title IX and gender equity due to her unique, insider’s view of Washington.
 She has spent more than 25 years coaching tennis for Washington’s powerbrokers and opinion makers–hitting the courts with Supreme Court Justices, members of the United States Congress and United States Secretaries of State through five administrations, at The White House, Senate Court and Embassy courts.

 Well known in Washington’s diplomatic community, Kemper has received awards and recognition from the Japanese, Swedish and Chinese governments for her commitment to cross-cultural dialogue, friendship, and understanding.
 Most recently she was honored by H.E.
 Ichiro Fujisaki, at the Japanese residence.
 She has been honored by numerous organizations for her leadership, her commitment to promoting collaborative and global dialogue, and her philanthropic efforts.

-Elise Ravenscroft is Deputy Director and brings over fifteen years of fundraising and event management to the Institute for Education.
+Elise Ravenscroft is Deputy Director and brings over twenty years of fundraising and event management to the Institute for Education.
 Throughout her career, she has been dedicated to working with organizations and programs that promote positive social change.
 Ms. Ravenscroft has crafted strategic development programs from the ground-up for organizations of every size, spanning political, advocacy, educational, humanitarian and charitable fields.
 Her expertise has helped to transform programs for many of today’s non-profit organizations.
 Prior to joining the Institute for Education, She has worked with a variety of clients including American Kidney Foundation, Global Business Coalition, BlueCross/BlueShield, American Red Cross, and the Mentor International.
 Working closely with the boards, presidents, faculty and staffs of these organizations, she designed and implemented comprehensive development and communication plans to raise public awareness and philanthropic support for their programs.
 As a volunteer, Ms. Ravenscroft is involved with many local charities, educational and professional organizations.
 She is currently a member of the Direct Marketing Association (DMA), Meeting Professionals International (MPI), and the Association of Fundraising Professionals (AFP).
-Ms. Ravenscroft graduated from Virginia Commonwealth University with a BFA in both Psychology and Communications and Design.
-Ms. Ravenscroft, a native Washingtonian, resides in Washington, D.C. with her husband and three children.